Jennifer Aniston engaged to actor Justin Theroux

 No wedding date was announced.

-The marriage will be the second for Aniston, one of Hollywood's favourite actresses and a frequent face in romantic comedies.
+The marriage will be the second for Aniston, one of Hollywood's favorite actresses and a frequent face in romantic comedies.

 Her first union with Brad Pitt ended in divorce after five in 2005, when Pitt fell in love with actress Angelina Jolie, and Aniston's love life has been followed assiduously ever since by the world's celebrity media.